The science behind Disperazol

 Biofilm-encapsulated bacteria are shielded from the direct effects of existing antibiotics by this protective layer.
 Once exposed to the specific killing mechanisms of these antibiotics, these bacteria often subsequently mutate to bypass these mechanisms and become resistant to these antibiotics.

-Disperazol® dismantles P.aeruginosa biofilms
+Disperazol® dismantles Gram Negative biofilms

 A high level of c-di-GMP drives planktonic bacteria to form biofilms, whereas reduced c-di-GMP levels promote dispersal of biofilm bacteria.
 This dispersal causes bacteria to assume the planktonic mode of life, thereby rendering them susceptible to current antibiotics.
-Disperazol® stimulates the activity of a phosphodiesterase (BifA) which degrades c-di-GMP in P.aeruginosa, resulting in the bacteria losing its protective exopolysaccharide shield and becoming susceptible to be killed by current antibiotics.
+Disperazol® stimulates the activity of a phosphodiesterase (BifA) which degrades c-di-GMP in Gram negative bacteria resulting in the bacteria losing its protective exopolysaccharide shield and becoming susceptible to be killed by current antibiotics.